hypertidy/lazyraster/README.md

 live interactive visualization and data streaming.
 I haven’t found any problems with it at all using it in R, but the support for it is very minimal.
-You can access it indirectly using `rgdal::readGDAL` for the underlying function, as the `raster` package does.
+You can access it indirectly using `rgdal::readGDAL` for the underlying function, as the `raster` package does, and there is the obscure ‘RasterIO’ list in the `stars::read_stars()`, but so far I can’t get this to work for tile servers.

 ## vapour